bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 ## Creating a wallet

-Before moving on to creating a wallet, let's add a section at the to display the balance of the wallet.
+Before moving on to creating a wallet, let's add a section at the top to display the balance of the wallet.

 To display the balance we will need a state variable to store the balance and a display section to display it.

-Under the `mnemonic` and `displayText` variables, lets add one for `balance` as well
+Under the `mnemonic` and `displayText` variables, let's add one for `balance` as well

 ```jsx
 	const Home = () => {